 Step 2: Identity and Access Management

-Before you get to creating your first repository, you need to setup a new user account (your main AWS account is ‘root’ account, and it can’t be used for direct access to CodeCommit).
+Before you get to creating your first repository, you need to set up a new user account (your main AWS account is a ‘root’ account, and it can’t be used for direct access to CodeCommit).
 Open the IAM front page, to see something like this:

 Click Next button to review the information and Next again to create a user.
 On the last screen, you will get your first Access key and secret key for AWS access, and you can download file with this information for safe keeping.

 Step 3: Use Putty to generate SSH key

 If you don’t have it already, install Putty.
 Run Putty Key Generator, set it to RSA key type with 2048 bits key.
 It should look like this:

 Now, click on the Generate button.
 You need to move the mouse around to generate a random sequence, and after that is done, you need to enter the key comment to help you identify your SSH key later, and you must enter the passphrase, and it is very important to save this passphrase for later use.

 On top, you have a public key that you will use to set up an AWS user, but before that, click to Save private key.
 Store this private key in a safe place, it will be used later by TortoiseGit, to make things easier give this key a file name related to CodeCommit (codecommit.ppk or similar).
 So, it is important to save the passphrase, private key, and public key sequence from Putty, all of that will be needed later.

 Step 4: Configure IAM user with SSH key

 Now, go back to the AWS IAM, click on the user you created, switch to the Security Credentials tab, and then find block SSH keys for AWS CodeCommit.
 Click on the Upload SSH public key button, and insert the public key sequence from the Putty:

 Upload this key, and you will now get SSH Key ID, and it will look like this: